TrueFi-Protocol/truefi-spec/README.md

 [TrueFi 2.0 Specification](TrueFi2.0.md)

 TrueFi is a protocol for creating interest bearing pools with a high APR for liquidity providers.
-TrueFi includes a utility and rewards mechanisms using TrustTokens (TRU) and rewards participants for maintaining stable, high APRs.
+TrueFi includes a utility and rewards mechanisms using TrueFi tokens (TRU) and rewards participants for maintaining stable, high APRs.
 Un-collateralized loans and decentralized lending are utilized in order to achieve high interest rates for pools.

 TrueFi is a product that we are actively designing and this document is intended to act as a plan and specification for design.
 TrueFi is being developed by [TrustLabs](https://www.trusttoken.com/) in partnership with [EthWorks](https://ethworks.io/).
 TrueFi is aiming to be released on Ethereum mainnet November 21st 2020.